mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

 This example shows how the input units are customized.
 For keywords related to active powers, the unit is set as megawatts (MW), while reactive powers use megavolt-amperes reactive (MVAr).
-Apparent power, on the other hand, uses per-units (pu).
-For keywords concerning voltage magnitude, per-units (pu) are used, but voltage angle uses degrees (deg).
+Apparent power, on the other hand, uses per-unit values (pu).
+For keywords concerning voltage magnitude, per-unit values (pu) are used, but voltage angle uses degrees (deg).
 Lastly, the input unit for base voltage is set to kilovolts (kV).

-Now we can create the same two buses as before using the new unit system:
+Now create the same two buses as before using the new unit system:
 ```@example addBusUnit
 system = powerSystem()